Prohibited Items & Appliances

 Fireworks & Explosives

 Under state and federal law, fireworks and explosives are prohibited in Housing and Residential Life buildings and on grounds.
-Flammable liquids including gasoline, propane, etc. are prohibited in Housing and Residential Life buildings and on grounds.
+Flammable liquids including gasoline, propane, lighter fluid, etc. are prohibited in Housing and Residential Life buildings and on grounds.

 Portable Grills, Charcoal, & Propane